 Without adequate renewal and maintenance funding provided on an on-going basis, infrastructure deteriorates, resulting in reduced service levels, increased maintenance costs and increased risk due to asset failures.
-Also when expenditure (and revenue) benchmarks are compared to industry averages Council typically rates favourably with lower costs and lower revenues.
-With lower expenditure in many areas than other councils, every effort needs to be made to secure additional revenues from increased rates, extra dividends or grants to achieve all necessary benchmarks, particularly with respect to asset renewal.

 9. Conclusion

 Long term, Council is working towards financial sustainability, but this will be challenging due to the high value of Council's asset base and our comparatively low rate yield.
 This means every effort must be made to reduce expenses and minimise increases in service levels.